axoplasm/axoplasm/i-believe.markdown

 Let’s check my privilege
 ------------------------
 Upper-middle class, straight, white, cis, male, skinny, able-bodied other than poor eyesight, from a stable and loving family.
-Those are the privileges I was born with.
+Those are the [privileges](https://axoplasm.com/blog/so-many-privileges/) I was born with.

-My privileges manifest almost entirely in me not noticing them.
+I never used to notice my privileges.
+In the past decade or so, I have begun to pay more attention to my identity; not coincidentally as I work and socialize with more people unlike myself.
 Only once, to my knowledge, has my identity ever been an issue, when I applied for a job at Planned Parenthood.
 They wanted a woman for the job and they told me so.
 It was No Big Deal.
 I guess I should’ve felt some injustice (“what if they told you __to your face__ that you wouldn’t get the job because you were a __woman__!”).
 I got a job at Kinko’s instead where I was oblivious to the fact that I could work the graveyard shift alone in the most dangerous part of town without fearing anything worse than a holdup.
 I never took precautions like locking the side door or leaving one phone on speed dial to 911.
 Like the woman who worked graveyard shift the other nights of the week.
 It never occurred to me that those were the kinds of things that other people had to do.

 The beauty/tragedy of people with my privilege is that we just fail upward and then get mad at everyone else for not failing upward. (“How hard could it be?
 This is a __meritocracy__” etc.)